 The player can buy transportation—including cars, boats, and planes—from a vehicle garage;[1][3] when tapped, it will reward them with coins or the in-game currency Bux.[1][5]
 Bux can be purchased and used in-game to speed up construction or buy special buildings,[3][4][7] which give bonuses for a district.[8]
 The player may also obtain Bux by completing a mission where the same building must be built a specified amount of times.[3]
 The amount of coins the player earns per second increases for every building and vehicle in the city,[5] and a coin income compounds while the player is outside of the app.[6]

 Each city also has a government building for upgrading certain aspects of the city, such as the vehicle or zone payout; these upgrades will reset after the player moves on to a new city.
-Permanent upgrades apply to every city needing Bux; each new upgrade increases the amount of cash in the Pension Pig, an in-app purchase that rewards the player with the cash.
-The player may choose to prestige, sending the player to the first city with their upgrades and Bux intact and giving them keys with a collective earning bonus.[1][5][11]
+Permanent upgrades apply to every city needing Bux; each new upgrade increases the amount of cash stored in the Pension Pig.
+The Pension Pig accumulates cash over time, and the player can buy it as an in-app purchase to claim the accumulated funds.
+The player may choose to prestige, sending them to the first city with their upgrades and Bux intact and giving them keys with a collective earning bonus.[1][3][9]
+Later in the game, the player unlocks moon cities, containing satellites and moon rovers.[10]

 Release